MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 Unless otherwise specified, the error action preference defaults to the value `stop`, and the line `$ErrorActionPreference = 'stop'` is prepended to the top of your script.

-When the error action preference is set to stop, errors cause PowerShell to terminate and return a nonzero exit code.
+When the error action preference is set to stop, errors cause PowerShell to terminate the task and return a nonzero exit code.
 The task is also marked as Failed.

 # [Schema](#tab/schema)